What does it mean to ‘be human?’

-The Faculty of Arts is delighted to once again deliver a series of illuminating activities as an international hub of the UK’s Being Human Festival.
+The Faculty of Arts is delighted to once again serve as an international hub of the UK’s Being Human Festival, presenting a program that explores these hidden layers and overlooked voices.

 Hear from the Festival Director